aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/4-fetch-data-from-chain.md

 That would initialize an AptosClient instance for us with the devnet node url.

-Our app displays different UIs based on a user resource (i.e if a user has a list ⇒ if a user has a `TaskHolder` resource).
+Our app displays different UIs based on a user resource (i.e if a user has a list ⇒ if a user has a `TodoList` resource).
 For that, we need to know the current account connected to our app.

 1. Import Wallet from the wallet adapter react provider